ElyAbsolutely/FullStackOpen/osa8/README.md

 Back-end requires your mongo database link.

-Go to indes.js and insert your link into MONGODB_URL
+Go to back/indes.js and insert your link into MONGODB_URL variable